apache/mesos/docs/port-mapping-isolator.md

 ### Putting it all together

-A complete agent command line enabling network isolation, reserving ports 57345-61000 for host ephemeral ports, 32768-57344 for container ephemeral ports, 31000-32000 for non-ephemeral ports allocated by the framework, limiting container transmit bandwidth to 300 Mbits/second (37.5MBytes) with unique flows enabled would thus be:
+A complete agent command line enabling port mapping network isolator, reserving ports 57345-61000 for host ephemeral ports, 32768-57344 for container ephemeral ports, 31000-32000 for non-ephemeral ports allocated by the framework, limiting container transmit bandwidth to 300 Mbits/second (37.5MBytes) with unique flows enabled would thus be:

     mesos-agent \
     --isolation=network/port_mapping \